petecarapetyan/fb-rdx-app-shell-element/README.md

 ## Next

-- make it work inside @web/dev-server
+- Convert it to work inside @web/dev-server
-- maybe upgrade firebase versions once i figure out how to use different api
+- Too many firebase upgrades to mention here - for making it more performant
 - then see which of this can be consumed within a project such as
   - [Rocket](https://rocket.modern-web.dev/)
   - [lit-element-starter](https://github.com/PolymerLabs/lit-element-starter-ts)